diodechain/diode-docs/content/Installation/install-diode-drive-on-macos.md

 **3\.
 Verify Diode Drive is running**

-When Diode Drive starts up, it will load as a small orange icon in the task bar:
+When Diode Collab starts up, it will load as a small orange icon in the task bar:

 ![](https://files.helpdocs.io/qwk5dmv7m8/articles/d3eguu0pem/1615794188005/image.png)

-It should auto-open a sign up screen - if it does not, clicking the orange Diode Drive icon will drop-down / pop-up menu options.
+It should auto-open a sign up screen - if it does not, clicking the orange Diode Collab icon will drop-down / pop-up menu options.
 Click "Sign Up" to proceed with <a href="https://support.diode.io/article/gmg93l7u6y" target="_blank" rel="noopener"><strong>creating an account</strong></a>, or "Open" to open the app.

 ![](https://files.helpdocs.io/qwk5dmv7m8/articles/rywr2hzmjg/1650666373818/image.png)

 ---

 That’s it!
-Diode Drive is installed and active on your system.
+Diode Collab is installed and active on your system.

 **NEXT STEP:** [**Create an Account**](https://app.docs.diode.io/docs/using/getting-started/)